rust-crates/ergo/README.md

 - **ergo_term**: terminal input/output styling: `tabwriter`, `pretty_tables`, `termstyle`, etc
 - **ergo_test**: test framework conglomeration, not particular to any particular application

+Planned integration in some way:
+- [quicli](https://github.com/killercup/quicli): either copy much of its API or integrate it directly.
+The goals don't [100% align](https://github.com/killercup/quicli/issues/19) but we would like some kind of interop/sharing.

 ## Background
 - I blogged more about my intentions [here][blog]
 - [This issue][qui_issue] contains a good deal of the intention as well